 First of all, there is no need to put pressure on yourself (or your spouse).
 This can be a difficult time, and adding pressure and deadlines can make it even more challenging.

 However, the following tips can help with the grieving process:

 - Recognise your feelings: It is important to recognise how you’re feeling and not ignore it.
 It’s normal to feel sad, angry, confused, upset and frustrated.
 You may be uncertain and fearful about what the future holds, or you may feel stressed about your financial situation.
 All of these feelings are completely normal responses when a life-changing event such as divorce or separation occurs.

 - The way you approach your separation will have an impact: A divorce through an adversarial process or the court will be emotionally draining, financially stressful, and can drag the entire process out for years.
-‘Cut-throat’ lawyers fighting to win (and lose) can have a damaging long-term effect on your family and your future relationship with your ex-spouse, as we’ll share in Part 2.
+‘Cut-throat’ lawyers fighting to win (and lose) can have a damaging long-term effect on your family and your future relationship with your ex-spouse.
 By contrast, a collaborative divorce can assist you in making the right decisions for your whole family.
 You will work with a family consultant who will help you communicate with your spouse and assist you to look forward to a positive future for your family, reducing your overall stress and uncertainty.

 - Don’t let it consume you: Make time for friends and activities and be sure to keep some level of normality in your life.
 It is very easy to be thinking about your separation constantly, but this is emotionally exhausting.
 Add to your day some of the things you enjoy.
 Perhaps try a new hobby or teach yourself something new.